 Fleas are tiny insects that are around a quarter of an inch long.
 They don’t have wings, but their long rear legs allow them to jump.
 They reproduce quickly and are frequently found in fabrics and carpets.
 Fleas must be dealt with immediately because they grow quickly, and they might cause allergic reactions or skin irritation.

-How to get rid of fleas in your carpet?
+How to get rid of fleas on your carpet?
 Vacuum your carpet properly.
 Pay attention in strips until the entire carpet is covered.
 Steam your carpets.
 The high temperature created by the steam cleaner can kill fleas.
 Use salt and sprinkle it all over your carpets in each room.
 Allow the salt to sit for 1 to 2 days before vacuuming the carpet.
 Then, throw the content into an outdoor garbage can.

 Fortunately, natural flea remedies will be discussed in this article to help you prevent and eliminate fleas.